Linoma Software: GoAnywhere MFT

 GoAnywhere MFT is a managed file transfer solution for the exchange of data between systems, employees, customers and trading partners.
 It provides a single point of control with security settings, detailed audit trails and reports.
 Data transfers are secured using protocols for FTP servers (FTPS, SFTP, and SCP) and Web servers (HTTPS and AS2).
 It supports popular encryption protocols and offers a NIST-certified FIPS 140-2 Validated Encryption module.

 GoAnywhere MFT's interface and workflow features help to eliminate the need for custom programs/scripts, single-function tools and manual processes that were traditionally needed.
 This improves the quality of file transfers and helps organizations to comply with data security policies and regulations.

 With integrated support for clustering, GoAnywhere MFT can process high volumes of file transfers for enterprises by load balancing processes across multiple systems.
 The clustering technology in GoAnywhere MFT also provides active-active automatic failover for disaster recovery.

 A secure email module is also available that allows users to send messages and files as secure packages.
 Recipients receive an email with a unique link to each package that allows them to view or download the files via a secure HTTPS connection.
 There is no limit on file size or type, and each package can be subject to password protection as well as other security features.

 GoAnywhere agents are lightweight applications that automate file transfers and workflows on remote and on-premises systems throughout the enterprise.
 Agents are managed by a central deployment of GoAnywhere MFT, allowing users to configure and schedule agent file transfers and business processes from the browser-based interface.

 For integration with cloud and web applications, GoAnywhere offers Cloud Connectors, built-in integrations that help users automatically move data to and from applications like SharePoint or Salesforce.
 A designer interface in the software also makes it possible for users to build custom connectors.

-GoDrive by GoAnywhere

-GoDrive is an on-premise solution that provides Enterprise File Sync and Sharing (EFSS) services for employees and partners.
-GoDrive files and folders can be easily shared between users with advanced collaboration features including file revision tracking, commenting, trash bin, media viewing and synchronization with Windows and Mac devices.

-GoDrive is an alternative to cloud-based file sharing services.
-It provides on-site file storage with localized control, end-to-end encryption, and detailed audit trails.
-If an end-user device is lost or stolen, its GoDrive data can be deactivated and wiped remotely.